 As you read more about parenting styles, you might start analyzing your own relationships with both your parents and children.
 In some instances, you might even feel that your own parenting skills might be lacking.

 However, it is important to remember that while the descriptions of these styles make them seem very discrete, many different factors influence a child’s relationship with caregivers.
 The temperament of the parent, the child’s personality, situational variables, and even relationships with other family members all factor into how parents interact with their children.

 One single parenting style may seem “ideal,” but all kids are unique, and what they need from their parents may differ depending upon their children’s needs.
 What may seem comforting to one child may seem stifling and oppressive to another.

 Large-scale twin studies suggest that genetics and the environment play about a 50/50 role in shaping child development.
 How people parent makes up an important part of that environmental aspect of influence.

 What Are Parenting Styles?

-It was during the 1960s that psychologist Diana Baumrind performed research on pre-school age kids, utilizing parent interview, observations and naturalistic observation to study different dimensions of parenting.
-Using her observations, she concluded that parents differed on a few important factors, which she identified as:
+It was during the 1960s that psychologist Diana Baumrind performed research on pre-school age kids, utilizing parent interviews, observations, and naturalistic observation to study different dimensions of parenting.
+Using her observations, she concluded that parents differed on a few essential factors, which she identified as:

 - Disciplinary strategies